-The ratio of deuterons to protons $R{dp}$ rises in peripheral collisions and levels off in central ones, possibly indicating a saturation of the nucleon phase-space density at freezeout.
+The ratio of deuterons to protons R{dp} rises in peripheral collisions and levels off in central ones, possibly indicating a saturation of the nucleon phase-space density at freezeout.
 The entropy per baryon S/A was estimated to be $S/A \approx 8$ nicely fitting in the trend of the S/A energy dependence established from other experimental results.

-The freezeout fireball parameters T obtained from the transverse mass spectra and the baryo-chemical potential $\mu_B$ derived from a coalescence analysis were found to follow the trend defined by world data using a statistical analysis of particle abundances.
+The freezeout fireball parameters T obtained from the transverse mass spectra and the baryo-chemical potential μ_B derived from a coalescence analysis were found to follow the trend of the world T, μ_B values obtained from a statistical analysis of particle abundances.

-The deuteron to proton and triton to proton yield ratios are used to calculate the coalescence parameters $B_2$ and $B_3$ for deuterons and tritons.
-The coalescence radii of the deuteron and triton source are extracted from the $B_2$ and $B_3$ values extrapolated to $p_T=0$ and compared with results of other experiments.
-The compound yield ratio $N_pN_t/N_d^2$ of protons and tritons to deuterons is evaluated and compared with other measurements at lower and higher energies.
-The results follow the general trend of the decreasing values of $B_2$ , $B_3$ and $N_pN_t/N_d^2$ ratio with increasing energy.
+The deuteron to proton and triton to proton yield ratios are used to calculate the coalescence parameters B_2 and B_3 for deuterons and tritons.
+The coalescence radii of the deuteron and triton source are extracted from the B_2 and B_3 values extrapolated to $p_T=0$ and compared with results of other experiments.

+The compound yield ratio N_pN_t/N_d^2 of protons and tritons to deuterons is evaluated and compared with other measurements at lower and higher energies.
+The results follow the general trend of decreasing values of B_2 , B_3 and N_pN_t/N_d^2 ratio with increasing energy.